ZeldaFan0225/AI_Horde_Discord/config.md

-    "use_database": Set to false if you do not want to use a database *6, "dev": Whether this instance is for development or not (BOOLEAN) *4, "default_token": The default token to use for requests if user is not logged in (STRING; recommended default: "0000000000"), "react_to_transfer": {
+    "use_database": Set to false if you do not want to use a database *6, "dev": Whether this instance is for development or not (BOOLEAN) *4, "default_token": The default token to use for requests if user is not logged in (STRING; recommended default: "0000000000"), "apply_roles_to_worker_owners": Roles to apply if the user has a worker running (ARRAY OF ROLE IDS), "react_to_transfer": {
         "enabled": Whether transferring kudos by reacting is enabled (BOOLEAN), "emojis": [